'Ryan and John wanted us to meet': Mothers form friendship, seek reform after officers killed sons

 Some of that confrontation was caught on a cellphone camera and was later shown as evidence in court.

-"When they show Ryan, he was trying to make peace, and then he was running to try to get away from the area, from the trouble that was going on there," Sheila explained.
+"When they show Ryan, he was trying to make peace, and then he was running to try to get away from the area, from the trouble that was going on there," Narene explained.

 Ryan's friends later told her police used pepper spray, leaving the group's driver unable to see.
 That's when Narene said Ryan ran to his friend's car in a nearby parking lot.